thoth-tech/handbook/docs/communication/mentoring-guide.md

 1. Understand what you want out of the relationship.
    - Do you view the relationship as bi-directional where you learn from them as much as they learn from you?
-   - How does taking on a mentorship role strangthen you as a leader in your personal and professional life?
+   - How does taking on a mentorship role strengthen you as a leader in your personal and professional life?
 2. Set expectations together in the very beginning.
    - How often do you have availibility?